colorlessenergy/liquid/README.md

 ## Description

-_This library has been created because I made a animation and wanted other people to make the same animations easily._
+_This library has been created because I made a animation and wanted other people to make the same animations easily.
+Use either the arrow key or press on the text to move the video and text_

 ## Setup/Installation Requirements